POSTECH-CVLab/PyTorch-StudioGAN/docs/ContraGAN.md

 <p align="center"><img src = 'figures/metric learning loss.png' height = '200px' width = '800px'>

 Illustrative figures visualize the metric learning losses (a,b,c) and conditional GANs (d,e,f).
 The objective of all losses is to collect samples if they have the same label but keep them away otherwise.
 The color indicates the class label, and the shape represents the role.
 (Square) an embedding of an image.
 (Diamond) an augmented embedding.
 (Circle) a reference.
 Each loss is applied to the reference.
 (Star) the embedding of a class label.
 (Triangle) the one-hot encoding of a class label.
 The thicknesses of red and blue lines represents the strength of pull and push force, respectively.
-Compared to ACGAN and cGAN, our loss is inspired by XT-Xent to consider data-to-data relationships and to infer full information without data augmentation.
+Compared to ACGAN and projGAN, our loss is inspired by XT-Xent to consider data-to-data relationships and to infer full information without data augmentation.

 ## 2. Schematics of the discriminator of three conditional GANs
 ![Figure2](https://github.com/MINGUKKANG/Pytorch-GAN-Benchmark/blob/master/figures/conditional%20GAN.png)

-Schematics of the discriminators of three conditional GANs. (a) ACGAN has an auxiliary classifier to help the generator to synthesize well-classifiable images. (b) cGAN improves the ACGAN by adding the inner product of an embedded image and the corresponding class embedding. (c) Our approach extends cGAN with conditional contrastive loss (2C loss) between embedded images and the actual label embedding.
+Schematics of the discriminators of three conditional GANs. (a) ACGAN has an auxiliary classifier to help the generator to synthesize well-classifiable images. (b) projGAN improves the ACGAN by adding the inner product of an embedded image and the corresponding class embedding. (c) Our approach extends projGAN with conditional contrastive loss (2C loss) between embedded images and the actual label embedding.
 ContraGAN considers multiple positive and negative pairs in the same batch, as shown in the above figure (f).

 ## 3. Results

 ### Quantitative Results
 **Table1:** Experiments using CIFAR10 and Tiny ImageNet dataset.
-Using three backbone architectures (SNDCGAN, SNResGAN, and BigGAN), we test three approaches using different class information conditioning (ACGAN, cGAN, and ours).
+Using three backbone architectures (SNDCGAN, SNResGAN, and BigGAN), we test three approaches using different class information conditioning (ACGAN, projGAN, and ours).
 Mean +- variance of FID is reported.
 <p align="center"><img src = 'figures/Table1.png' height = '150px' width = '720px'>

 **Table2:** Comparison with state-of-the-art GAN models.
 We mark "*" to FID values reported in the original papers (BigGAN and CRGAN).
 The other FID values are obtained from our implementation.